by Texas Homesteader ~

 As many of you know, recently I had to bring a mama cow into the barn recently.
 We had to milk out one of her quads since her newborn calf neglected it long enough for it to get very large.
 I didn’t want to risk her getting mastitis.
 And the longer the calf neglected it the larger it became.

 Although our cows are not a dairy breed, she gave me about a half gallon of fresh milk from just that one quad!
 I’d never milked a cow before & I was pretty excited to get that fresh milk.
 So I sat out to put it all to good use.
 I decided to make homemade yogurt with it, but I had trouble skimming the cream easily.
 So I turned to my Facebook Followers to find out how they easily skimmed the cream from the milk.

 You see, I knew the cream would float to the top but I’d tried skimming it with a spoon – what a pain!
-Then I tried pouring the milk into a gravy separator and although that worked better, I could only skim a small amount at a time due to the size of the skimmer.
+Then I tried pouring the milk into a gravy separator and although that worked better, I could only skim a small amount at a time due to the small size of the skimmer.

 Easiest Way EVER To Separate Cream From Milk!